The best golf courses in Scotland

 Royal Dornoch GC / Archive

-On the north shore of the Dornoch Firth on Scotland's northeast coast lies one of its most revered courses.
+On the north shore of the Dornoch Firth on Scotland's northeast coast lies one of its most revered courses: Royal Dornoch.
 Golf has been played in the seaside town, north of Inverness, since 1616 but the current club has "only" been in existence since 1877.

 Royal Dornoch hosts two courses -- the Championship and the Struie -- but it is the former track that draws in visitors from around the world.